Diverterless supersonic inlet: Weight and complexity reduction

-Traditional aircraft inlets contain many heavy moving parts.
-In comparison, DSI eliminates all moving parts, which makes it far less complex and more reliable than earlier diverter-plate inlets.
+Traditional aircraft inlets contain many heavy moving parts for bypassing/diverting the boundary layer and/or ensuring efficient pressure recovery during supersonic flight.
+In comparison, DSI eliminates all moving parts, which makes it far less complex and more reliable than earlier diverter-plate inlets or variable-geometry ramps or cones.
 The removal of moving parts also reduces the weight of the aircraft.

 Stealth

 DSIs improve the aircraft's very-low-observable characteristics by eliminating radar reflections between the diverter and the aircraft's skin.
 Additionally, the "bump" surface reduces the engine's exposure to radar, significantly reducing a strong source of radar reflection because they provide an additional shielding of engine fans against radar waves.

 Analysts have noted that the DSI reduces the need for application of radar-absorbent materials in reducing frontal radar cross section of the aircraft.